FranciskaDendooven/atrium/README.md

 - Forum styled pages for code, pay-it-forward, technews, and memejokes called BrainFarts

 ### Desired future features:
- - Adding pictures to users Profile
+ - Users abbility to upload their own profile picture
- - WUSIWYG editor for post and comments
+ - WYSIWYG editor for posts and comments
- - Acessibility darkmode
+ - Darkmode toggle
  - Ability to share pictures or videos

 ## Languages